Adaptive Reordering Sampler with Neurally Guided MAGSAC: Abstract

 \section{Abstract}

-We propose Deep MAGSAC++ combining the advantages of traditional and deep robust estimators.
-We introduce a novel loss function that exploits the orientation and scale from partially affine covariant features, e.g., SIFT, in a geometrically justifiable manner.
-The new loss helps in learning higher-order information about the underlying scene geometry.
-Moreover, we propose a new sampler for RANSAC that always selects the sample with the highest probability of consisting only of inliers.
-After every unsuccessful iteration, the probabilities are updated in a principled way via a Bayesian approach.
-The prediction of the deep network is exploited as prior inside the sampler.
-Benefiting from the new loss, the proposed sampler and a number of technical advancements, Deep MAGSAC++ is superior to the state-of-the-art both in terms of accuracy and run-time on thousands of image pairs from publicly available real-world datasets for essential and fundamental matrix estimation. \keywords{RANSAC; epipolar geometry; inlier probability prediction; sampler }
+We propose a new sampler for robust estimators that always selects the sample with the highest probability of consisting only of inliers.
+After every unsuccessful iteration, the inlier probabilities are updated in a principled way via a Bayesian approach.
+The probabilities obtained by the deep network are used as prior (so-called neural guidance) inside the sampler.
+Moreover, we introduce a new loss that exploits, in a geometrically justifiable manner, the orientation and scale that can be estimated for any type of feature, \eg, SIFT or SuperPoint, to estimate two-view geometry.
+The new loss helps to learn higher-order information about the underlying scene geometry.
+Benefiting from the new sampler and the proposed loss, we combine the neural guidance with the state-of-the-art MAGSAC++.
+Adaptive Reordering Sampler with Neurally Guided MAGSAC (ARS-MAGSAC) is superior to the state-of-the-art in terms of accuracy and run-time on the PhotoTourism and KITTI datasets for essential and fundamental matrix estimation.
+The code and trained models are available at \url{https://github.com/weitong8591/ars\_magsac}.